rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 };
 {{< /highlight >}}

-Second, let's implement a short function that figures out whether it is a state to show the issues or not.
-This function can be defined in the same file as well.
+Second, let's implement a short function that decides whether it is a state to show the issues or not.
+This function can be defined in the same file.

 {{< highlight javascript >}}
 const isShow = issueState => issueState !== ISSUE_STATES.NONE;
 {{< /highlight >}}

-Third, the function can be used for a conditional rendering to either query the issues and show the IssueList or not to query (and thus not show) it.
+Third, the function can be used for conditional rendering, to either query the issues and show the IssueList, or to do nothing.
 It's not clear yet where the `issueState` property comes from.

 {{< highlight javascript "hl_lines=3" >}}
 const Issues = ({ repositoryOwner, repositoryName }) => (